Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 ~CHF 150,000

-Months one to four · platform company live, group reporting standing
+Months 1 to 4 · platform company live, group reporting standing

 • Journey, lifecycle and pipeline design at group level